The Long Gray Line: Plot

 Mary wants to view one of the parades she so loves but is too weak.
 Marty helps her to the porch.
 She takes out her rosary and quietly dies while Marty is fetching her shawl and medicine.

-Christmas Eve, 1944.
-Marty prepares for a quiet evening alone but is joined by a group of cadets.
-He picks the all-time football team while they fix his dinner.
-Kitty arrives with Red, Jr., whose medals make the cadets whistle.
+Marty prepares for a quiet evening alone on Christmas Eve, 1944, but is joined by a group of cadets.
+He picks the all-time West Point football team while they fix his dinner.
+Kitty arrives with Red Jr., whose medals make the cadets whistle.
 He has earned his captain's bars in Europe and wants Marty to pin them on.